 The color of the puppy’s poop is significant.
-Often color is a tell-tale sign that something is off, and action needs to be taken.
+Often color is a tell-tale sign that something is off and action needs to be taken.

-The typical color of puppy poop should be a light to dark brown with little to no additional color variations.
+The typical color of puppy poop should be light to dark brown with little to no additional color variations.
 Brown is good.
 Other colors may not be; however, be mindful that what your puppy has eaten may affect the color.

 For example, food colors or grass may affect the color of the poop.
 However, poop should not be green, red (or red streaks), black or tarry, orange, yellow, white/chalky, or gray/greasy.

-So, a good rule of thumb is if your puppy’s poop is not an earth tone brown – light to dark brown – and it is one of the colors noted other than brown, take a picture and send it to your vet.
+So, a good rule of thumb is if your puppy’s poop is not an earth-tone brown – light to dark brown – and it is one of the colors noted other than brown, take a picture and send it to your vet.

-Be especially concerned if the poop is one of the brighter colors noted, such as red, orange, and yellow.
+Be especially concerned if the poop is one of the brighter colors noted, such as red, orange, or yellow.
 Especially if it’s combined with diarrhea – that could be a sign of a more severe issue that needs to be inspected by your vet immediately.